FlatAssembler/AECforWebAssembly/README.md

 # AEC for WebAssembly

 This is my attempt to port the [ArithmeticExpressionCompiler](https://github.com/FlatAssembler/ArithmeticExpressionCompiler) language to WebAssembly (the JavaScript bytecode).
-Right now, it's in the very early stages of development.
-I am also trying to learn C++, which is allegedly a significantly better language than JavaScript is (the first version of ArithmeticExpressionCompiler is written in JavaScript) when it comes to writing compilers.
-So far, I've only managed to compile some simple algorithms.
+Right now, it's about as powerful as the original compiler (targetting x86 assembly).